-Some say that the name of the county comes from Bacchus, the Roman god of wine.
-Whether this is true or not, what we do know for certain is that wine has been made in this region since Roman times and that the Pla de Bages Designation of Origin is gaining new fans with every passing day.
-There are a dozen wineries in the DO and we have lined up visits to a few of them today so we can learn some of their secrets.
+Some say that the name 'Bages' comes from Bacchus, the Roman god of wine.
+Whether this is true or not, what is certain is that wine has been made in this region since Roman times and the Pla de Bages Designation of Origin (DO) is gaining new fans with every passing day.
+There are a dozen wineries in the DO, and we have lined up visits to a few of them today so you can learn some of their secrets.

-When you have had your fill of food and wine, you can set off to Castellar Castle in the municipality of Aguilar de Segarra.
-On a guided visit, you will discover this surprising Gothic site, which comprises the spectacular castle, the Sant Miquel Church, a rectory, and a mill.
-It is one of the few fortifications in Catalonia to have been both a military stronghold and home to tenant farmers.
+When you've had your fill of food and wine, you can set off to Castellar Castle in the municipality of Aguilar de Segarra.
+On a guided visit, you'll discover this surprising Gothic site, which comprises the spectacular castle, the Sant Miquel Church, a rectory, and a mill.
+It's one of the few fortifications in Catalonia to have been both a military stronghold and home to tenant farmers.